 You may have heard of the term “MTHFR gene mutation” and may be wondering what it is.
 First, I’d like to say that I prefer the term “MTHFR gene variation” rather than “mutation.”
-The word variation is more empowering, and in my opinion, also more accurate.
+The word mutation makes it sound like there’s something wrong with the person, while variation is more empowering – and in my opinion, also more accurate.

 I chose to use this terminology after learning that I was a carrier of two copies of the MTHFR gene.
 When I first saw my test results, I thought to myself, I have bad genes.
 I am flawed.
 I am broken.
 I am bad.